flyteorg/flyte/docs/user_guide/development_lifecycle/failure_node.md

     return clean_up(name=name)
 ```

 You can also set the `on_failure` to a workflow.
-This workflow will be executed if any of the tasks in the workflow fail.
+This workflow will be executed if any of the tasks in the workflow fail:

 ```python
 @workflow(on_failure=clean_up_wf)